abdusfauzi/exn-require-post-tags/readme.txt

 Tired of untagged posts?
 Use this simple plugin to require users to add at least one post tag before saving a draft, updating a post, or publishing a post.
 This applies to normal posts and may not be compatible with custom write panels or custom post types.

-== Installation ==

-1. Extract the `exn-require-post-tags` folder to your `wp-content/plugins` directory
-1. Activate the plugin through the admin interface

 == Changelog ==

 = 1.1 =